Thamira2001/ThamiraRandeniya.github.io/README.md

 +  A special thanks to Github Pages community and MArkdown language syntax docs along with Youtuber Covalence for providing me with enough knowledge to create this guide.

 ## FAQs
 1. "Why is Markdown better than a word processor?"
+It light weight and easier to read and write and undertsand
-2. "Why is my resume not showing up?"
+3. "Why is my resume not showing up?"
+After a uploading and publishing on github pages it takes a while to upload and publish